MERLIN-QFT/MERLIN-1.6.00/README.md

 ## Requirements

-* Wolfram Mathematica (version XX or higher recommended)
+* Wolfram Mathematica (tested with version 14.3; version 12 or later recommended)

 ---